-Additional biology elective course (approved for the major) to complete the required twelve hours
+Additional biology elective course (from among those approved for the major) to complete the required twelve hours

 All biological science courses applicable to the biological minor must be completed with a grade of C- or better.
 In addition, a minimum of four (4) of the twelve (12) semester hours required for a biological science minor must be taken at FSU.